Information for Passengers: Please read before travelling

 - Tea, Coffee (not Italian Espresso) and Mineral Water are available at all times in the dining room and Sundeck, free of charge.

 - Early Morning tea and coffee are served in cabins on request.

-This service is not provided during short cruises, but it is available ONLY for the 3 or more night cruises in the Mandalay area or during charter cruises in the Upper Irrawaddy or Chindwin River.
+This service is not provided during short cruises, but it is available ONLY for the 3 or more night cruises.

 Please advise the Ship Manager or his assistant the night before.

-The on-board shop is located in the Saloon Bar (Sundeck).
+The on-board shop is located in the Ship Manager office (Main Deck).
 You will find traditional Burmese handicraft, clothes and object d'art.
-There are also available a range of merchandising designed for Rv Paukan 2007, Camera Films, Memory Sticks, Insect Repellent and other useful items.
+There are also available a range of merchandising designed for Paukan Cruises, memory sticks, insect repellent and other useful items.

 The shore excursions are organised and accompanied by the Ship Manager and other members of the hotel staff.
 For some cruise programmes we offer the service of a qualified English Speaking Guide.
 Passengers who prefer to visit the site by themselves are welcome to come and go from the ship as they like, but they must return on time for the next sailing time as written in the Daily schedule.
 The captain 15 minutes prior to casting off will sound the ship's horn to warn the passengers of the imminent departure.

 - When visiting Buddhist sites you are required to walk barefoot therefore we recommend wearing a slip-on or slipper shoes that are easy to take off.
 The code of conduct wants you to dress modestly and wear cloths covering shoulders and legs.